Diamond H Scout Ranch

 Spring Break High Adventure Treks

 Boy Scouts and Venturers are invited to attend this high adventure week in the wilderness of the Cookson Hills.
 This camp is scheduled during Oklahoma's spring break in March.
 Scouts new to backpacking may participate in the Backbacking Basics Trek.
 Youth ages 14-20 may participate in the Kodiak Leaderhip Trek.
-The Spring Break staff also offers a High Adventure Trek, 50 miler canoeing and backpacking.
+The Spring Break staff also offers a High Adventure Trek of hiking and backpacking.

 Fall Encampment is an encampment for Boy Scouts and Venturers to learn in-depth outdoor skills.
 This year we are offering experiences in shooting sports, wilderness survival, and team competition for older Scouts and Venturers in Search & Rescue and Wilderness Survival, as well as Geocaching and Surveying.